bulletmark/cdhist/README.md

 command line options such as `-e` and `-@`, and shell options such as `autocd`, `cdspell`, `cdable_vars`.
 These rarely used options are not supported by cdhist.

-## Major Version Change History

-Version 3.0 changes and new features:

-1. Added function to `cd` between [`git worktrees`](https://git-scm.com/docs/git-worktree).
-Can configure this as separate command if preferred, with option to display relative paths.

-2. Cleaner installation using `-i` option so no need for separate `cdhist.rc` file and can set arguments when installing to customise command name + options etc.

-3. Added `-L`/`-P` standard `cd` options.

-4. Added `-a/--purge-always` option to always prune history.

-5. Add `-n/--num-lines` to limit number of lines in output (for `-l/--list` and `--` commands).

-6. Added ability to set default options in `~/.config/cdhist-flags.conf`.

-7. Parses options/arguments using standard Python argparse.

-8. Let setuptools build the main program stub rather than install our own.

-9. Min Python version up from 3.4 to 3.7.

-10. Now installed as a Python package (directory) rather than a module (single file).

-11. Some of these changes slow the program down but architecture is changed so the program is run once only, not twice as it ran before.
-Second run was to save the new directory after `cd` had validated it, but now we validate it ourself before passing to `cd`.
-So net performance is quicker than previous version, at least for the vanilla case of changing directory.
-This is not noticeable on normal PC's but is on constrained platforms like Raspberry Pi 2/3 using SD card.

-12. If you were previously setting `CDHISTSIZE` or `CDHISTTILDE` settings via environment variables then you now need to set them using `--size` and `--no-user` in `~/.config/cdhist-flags.conf`, or add those options in your shell initialization code.

-13. The `-s` option to return a `cdhist.rc` file name for initialisation is still currently supported for backwards-compatibility but is undocumented and depreciated (a temporary file is created and returned).
-It will likely eventually be removed.

 ## License